Mental Health Facilities Gwinnett County, GA

 Cruse Medical Care Inc

-Cruse Medical Care Inc is a mental health clinic in Gwinnett County, Georgia, located at 1844 Old Norcross Road, Building C, Suite 200, 30044 zip code.
-Cruse Medical Care Inc offers outpatient treatment.
-Cruse Medical Care Inc provides activity therapy, psychotropic medication and trauma therapy to children / adolescents.
-Cruse Medical Care Inc also supports people with PTSD, children/adolescents with serious emotional disturbance and people with trauma.
-Some other services provided by Cruse Medical Care Inc include assertive community treatment, family psychoeducation and education services.
+Cruse Medical Care Inc is a mental health facility in Gwinnett County, GA, located at 1844 Old Norcross Road, Building C, Suite 200 in the 30044 zip code.
+Cruse Medical Care Inc provides outpatient treatment.
+Cruse Medical Care Inc provides dialectical behavior therapy, individual psychotherapy and psychotropic medication to children / adolescents.
+Cruse Medical Care Inc also supports children/adolescents with serious emotional disturbance, people with PTSD and people with trauma.
+Additional services offered by Cruse Medical Care Inc consist of family psychoeducation, education services and assertive community treatment.

 Learn More